 - To install the overflow pipe, and also to make the clearing of edge more effective, the contractor sliced through the large dam, and partially dredged the pond. the summer and fall did not provide enough rainfall until December for the pond to fill back up.
 Thus, we did not measure the depth or oxygen levels in 2019.

-- The cover crops had poor germination, but in areas did well, especially radish and sunflowers.
+- The cover crops had poor germination, but in some areas did well, especially radish and sunflowers.
 This was expected, because of the heavily excavated/compacted clay soils.

 - The windmill worked as expected, with near-constant oxygen bubbles on the surface of the pond.
-If after further monitoring we wanted to increase/accelerate the affect of windmill on oxygen levels, we could consider adding extra diaphragm.
+If after further monitoring we wanted to increase/accelerate the affect of windmill on oxygen levels, we could consider adding an extra diaphragm.

 - There was not sufficient soil in place to build up spillway sufficiently, in our estimation.
 Now that the pond is filled, that is becoming more visible, where the water level has plenty of room to increase on the one side with the dam, but is already at capacity on the other side where the spillway is.
 We will either cut the overflow pipe shorter, to lower the total water level, or will have to find more fill dirt, to build up bank even more.

 - The disbursed grant funds did not allow us to complete the final design for the duck shelter.
 We will afford to invest further in 2020.
 As well, we found that having the shelter on land worked well enough, for the predators that we have had so far.
 The Muscovy ducks fly, which also helps against predation.
 We were also more easily able to collect daily eggs.
-Based on evaluation, we will reconsider the best design for our ducks, to help with pond, but also to remain economically productive on the farm.
+Based on evaluation, we will reconsider the best design for our ducks, to help with the pond, but also to remain economically productive on the farm.

 Goals for 2020: